armcknight/project-euler/README.md

 # project-euler
 ###My solutions to Project Euler problems [https://projecteuler.net](https://projecteuler.net)

+You can run all solutions by running

+       ruby all_solutions.rb

-All solutions are in the following format:
+Each solution is packaged in its own file named Problem[#].rb in the following format:

        # [problem number]: [problem summary] ([answer])
        def problem[problem number]